Assassination of Archduke Franz Ferdinand: Background

 [Sophie] could never share [Franz Ferdinand's] rank ... could never share his splendours, could never even sit by his side on any public occasion.
 There was one loophole ... his wife could enjoy the recognition of his rank when he was acting in a military capacity.
 Hence, he decided, in 1914, to inspect the army in Bosnia.
 There, at its capital Sarajevo, the Archduke and his wife could ride in an open carriage side by side ...
 Thus, for love, did the Archduke go to his death.

-Franz Ferdinand was an advocate of increased federalism and widely believed to favor trialism, under which Austria-Hungary would be reorganized by combining the Slavic lands within the Austro-Hungarian empire into a third crown.
+Franz Ferdinand was an advocate of increased federalism and widely believed to favour trialism, under which Austria-Hungary would be reorganized by combining the Slavic lands within the Austro-Hungarian empire into a third crown.
 A Slavic kingdom could have been a bulwark against Serb irredentism, and Franz Ferdinand was therefore perceived as a threat by those same irredentists.
 Princip later stated to the court that preventing Franz Ferdinand's planned reforms was one of his motivations.